Mitz190/Mitz190/README.md

 - 👋 Hi, I’m @Mitz190
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development,Contributing for projects in Java
 - 🌱 I’m currently learning Bachelor of science CS
 - I'll be uploading the projects which I learn via youtube and self creation you are free to view it .If you still reading this have a good luck and all the best for future!!.
 - Happyy Coding!!!!